lsy1205/Verilog_Final_public/README.md

 # Verilog_Final_public
-Contributors:
+* Contributors:
-lsy1205
+    * lsy1205
-jerry34567
+    * jerry34567

-Final project of computer architecture a project using Verilog to simulate a simple cpu
+* Final project of computer architecture
+* A project using Verilog to simulate a simple cpu

-This is a cloned repository
+* This is a cloned repository